oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `versionControlDetails` object **MAY** contain a property named `revisionTag` whose value is a redactable ([§3.5.2](#redactable-strings)) string containing a tag that has been applied to the revision in the VCS.

-> NOTE 1: This document refers to an identifier for a revision in a VCS as a “tag”.
-Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a “label”.
+> NOTE 1: This document refers to an identifier for a revision in a VCS as a "tag".
+Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a "label".

 > NOTE 2: Although VCSs generally allow a revision to have more than one tag, the `revisionTag` property is not an array.
 The purpose of `revisionTag` is to aid in identifying a revision so that a scan can be reproduced, not to exhaustively describe the revision.